 Lauren is currently an English Leader and teacher in Key Stage 1, in addition to supporting trainee teachers.
 As part of this role, she organises and manages Phonics, develops early language acquisition and ensures that all her children get through the ‘reading gateway’.

 In her role as an SLE, she has been supporting a vast array of schools to ensure all ‘Teachers are Reading Teachers.’
 The project has involved supporting other schools and disseminating the training throughout the schools.

 Lauren is looking forward to driving the reading journey in schools across the region, with the Jerry Clay English Hub, bringing the excitement of reading to all children.

-Lesley Sullivan is a Deputy Headteacher, English Lead, Lead Moderator and Year 6 teacher at a large primary school in Barnsley.
+Lesley Sullivan is a Head of School at a large school in Barnsley, English Lead and Lead Moderator.
 She has a passion for practical and credible support for teachers in their ambition to improve.
 She does this through strong partnership-working with practitioners to bring clarity to overly complicated systems and assistance to implement workable solutions designed to work in context.
 Whether you look at her degree in Language and Linguistics, her international marketing career, her lecturing in management and leadership, her work as an English SLE or her opening of a pre-school nursery, her love of English and the challenge of finding the right approach for each individual she works with is evident.
 She has a commitment to develop a lifelong love of reading in others and as a consequence improve outcomes for all.
 She has been instrumental in marked improvements in literacy within her own school as well as sharing and driving improvements in schools across Barnsley.
 At the heart of her success, is her supportive, analytical approach which means that she can identify needs and prioritise accordingly within a variety of school contexts.
 She looks forward to continuing this work with the English Hub team and making a difference to young lives.